smlavine/ascii-breakout/README.md

 <https://git.sr.ht/~smlavine/ascii-breakout>.

-To send patches, keep up with development, read announcements, and brag with your high scores, see the mailing list at
+To send patches, keep up with development, read announcements, and brag about your high scores, see the mailing list at
 <https://lists.sr.ht/~smlavine/ascii-breakout>.

 [0]: https://en.wikipedia.org/wiki/free_software